 I am starting nothing, in fact doing nothing in particular other than growing hair and fingernails, cycling or walking along the coast each day, happy to be so close to horizon-wide views and a sea breeze fresh off the Atlantic Ocean.

-Intemperate rant.
-I feel better now but clearly, I didn't then.
-I think I'll leave it in…
+Reading more books… Intemperate rant [DELETED].
+I feel better now but clearly, I didn't then…

 And yet… Can you really think your best thoughts right now, in real time?
 For me no, so I'll go back to My Back Pages, and fill in here from some time in the (currently) un-lived future.
 Speak soon (smiley face…)